-The District has received and/or been allocated a total combined amount of \$\\\\\\ in one-time learning loss/COVID-19 mitigation funding from combined State and federal programs to address expenses arising from the COVID pandemic.
+Federal and State legislation was enacted providing additional funding for educational agencies in order to respond the additional costs and services required as a result of the COVID-19 pandemic.
+The District has received a total amount of \$ million in COVID-relief funding and been allocated a total of \$ million under such programs.
 These funds will be spent in accordance with applicable guidelines, generally by no later than September 30, 2024.